EmmanuelNiyonshuti/fastapi-react-oauth-example/README.md

 # FastAPI + React OAuth 2.0 Example

-example for OAuth 2.0 login implementation with Google and GitHub using FastAPI and React
+Social Login (Google & GitHub) example in a FastAPI and React app using OAuth2.0

 ## Run the application
 ```bash